-Parents of students with special needs may face individual challenges and concerns.
-Here are tips for a successful school start.
+Parents of kids with special needs have special challenges of their own.
+Try these tips for a successful start to the school year.

 Cries of "Welcome " echo across the United States.
 Parents rejoice, teachers eagerly anticipate another school year, and students approach with a mixture of excitement and regret that summer has ended.
 While most parents worry about school supplies, immunizations, and what school uniform policies exist, parents of students with special needs face the new school year with additional challenges and concerns.